ezzeldien490/Mohammed-Abu-Hadhoud/Cpp_Level-1/README.md

 # C++ Level 1 Lessons

 ## Overview
 This directory contains lessons and exercises for the C++ Level 1 course.
-Each file represents a specific lesson, covering fundamental concepts of C++ programming.
+Each lesson folder contains exercises that cover fundamental concepts of C++ programming.

 ## Lesson Descriptions